IBM/protect-webapp-using-runtime-container-security/README.md

 ## Pre-requisites

-* IBM Cloud Account - If you are using NeuVector Service available on IBM Cloud
+* IBM Cloud Account - If you are using NeuVector Service available on IBM Cloud.
-* IBM Kubernetes Cluster or OpenShift Cluster
+* IBM Kubernetes Cluster and `kubectl` CLI - If you plan to deploy your application and NeuVector on Kubernetes.
-* kubectl CLI
-* oc CLI
+* OpenShift Cluster and `oc` CLI - If you plan to deploy your application and NeuVector on OpenShift.
 * helm 3 CLI

 ## Steps